 Holds will be applied to all student accounts that have an outstanding balance at the beginning of the semester.
 Holds will be removed when the student account is paid in full.

 The college will not issue transcripts and reserves the right to withhold grades, diplomas, and deny subsequent registration to any student whose account has an outstanding balance.

 Accounts that are 30 days past due will be referred to a court or outside agency for collection.

-If you have arranged a payment plan with the Student Billing Coordinator, your account is not delinquent unless you fail to make your prearranged payments.
-If you miss one payment by more than five days with no communication to the Student Billing Coordinator, your account will be referred to a court or outside agency for collection.
+If you have arranged a payment plan with the Student Billing Assistant, your account is not delinquent unless you fail to make your prearranged payments.
+If you miss one payment by more than five days with no communication to the Student Billing Assistant, your account will be referred to a court or outside agency for collection.